grassrootseconomics/docs.grassecon.org/docs/edu/training.md

 ## Reflections after the course

-Ask the participants to talk about what questions CICs and the exercises bring about.
+Ask the participants to talk about what questions CAVs and the exercises bring about.
 This sheet is based on Elinor Östrom’s **Commons Governance Rules**.

-1. Who is part of a CIC and who is not?
+1. Who is part of a CAV and who is not?
 What are the rules for joining? (_Define clear group boundaries_.)
-2. Are the rules governing CIC creation and usage locally appropriate? (_Match rules governing groups and the use of community resources to local needs and conditions_.)
+2. Are the rules governing CAV creation and usage locally appropriate? (_Match rules governing groups and the use of community resources to local needs and conditions_.)
 3. Who can participate in modifying those rules? (_Ensure that those affected by the rules can participate in modifying the rules.)_
-4. How are CIC rules legitimate outside the community or group creating them? (_Make sure the rule-making rights of the community members are respected by outside authorities_.)
+4. How are CAV rules legitimate outside the community or group creating them? (_Make sure the rule-making rights of the community members are respected by outside authorities_.)
-5. How are CIC member behaviours and rule compliance monitored? (_Develop a system, carried out by the community to monitor member’s behaviour such as trade balance._)
+5. How are CAV member behaviours and rule compliance monitored? (_Develop a system, carried out by the community to monitor member’s behaviour such as trade balance._)
-6. How are CIC related disputes resolved in the community? (_Provide accessible low-cost means for dispute resolution.)_
+6. How are CAV related disputes resolved in the community? (_Provide accessible low-cost means for dispute resolution.)_
-7. What kind of governance layers are there for maintaining CICs? (_Build responsibility for governing the common resource in nested tiers from the base level to the entire ecosystem._)
+7. What kind of governance layers are there for maintaining CAVs? (_Build responsibility for governing the common resource in nested tiers from the base level to the entire ecosystem._)

 ## Next Steps

-1. Read the [Frequently Asked Questions (FAQ)](https://docs.google.com/document/d/1qtlOEL4pqW1vOL893BaXH9OqRSAO3k0q2eWbVIkxEvU/edit?usp=sharing) and test your knowledge with the CIC Quiz.
+1. Read the [Frequently Asked Questions (FAQ)](https://docs.google.com/document/d/1qtlOEL4pqW1vOL893BaXH9OqRSAO3k0q2eWbVIkxEvU/edit?usp=sharing) and test your knowledge with the CAV Quiz.
 2. Ensure your chama meets all the criteria and understands this material.
-3. Develop a CIC Commitment Agreement and have it audited by Grassroots Economics and the local administration.
+3. Develop a CAV Commitment Agreement and have it audited by Grassroots Economics and the local administration.
     1. Contact [info@grassecon.org](mailto:info@grassecon.org) or dial +254757628885
-    2. If approved your CICs will be distributed as per the agreement.
+    2. If approved your CAVs will be distributed as per the agreement.
 4. Start trading and building your community and economy!

-## Appendix A: CIC Commitment Agreement Template
+## Appendix A: CAV Commitment Agreement Template

-_Note: Community acceptance, usage and the value of a CIC starts with the issuer backing and vision.
+_Note: Community acceptance, usage and the value of a CAV starts with the issuer backing and vision.
 This backing is audited and a document as described below must be approved by mediators, the local chief and elders.
-CIC issuers that spend their CIC in the community must accept it back and are considered in debt until they do so.
-The following is an example of a statement of commitment and intention to develop a CIC. _
+CAV issuers that spend their CAV in the community must accept it back and are considered in debt until they do so.
+The following is an example of a statement of commitment and intention to develop a CAV. _

-In order to certify and support a community to create a CIC, Grassroots Economics’ CIC Creation criteria requires groups creating a CIC to have a:
+In order to certify and support a community to create a CAV, Grassroots Economics’ CAV Creation criteria requires groups creating a CAV to have a:

 1. Initial registration as a group at least 1 year ago